backupify/cass_schema/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Deploying

+To deploy this gem you'll need RubyGems push privileges.
+Please contact [one of the owners](https://rubygems.org/gems/cass_schema) to be added.

+The deploy process works as such:
+1. Update `version.rb`.
+Use [semantic versioning](http://semver.org) to version this gem.
+2. Push new version file.
+3. `bundle exec rake release`